Allen Chastanet: Business career

 Chastanet worked as vice president of marketing and sales for Air Jamaica.
 He is the managing director of the Coco Palm Hotel in Rodney Bay.

 Political career

 Chastanet was Minister for Tourism and Civil Aviation and a member of the Saint Lucian Senate from 2006 to 2011.
 Chastanet unsuccessfully ran for a parliament seat for Soufriere Constituency in the 2011 general election.
 In 2013, he was elected leader of the opposition United Workers Party.
 Chastanet won the parliament seat for Micoud South constituency in the 2016 general election.
 He was sworn in as Prime Minister on 7 June 2016.

-His government is aligned with that of the United States in international relations.
-On Venezuela, he refuses to recognize President Nicolas Maduro and supports Juan Guaido, a opposition leader.
-He and other pro-US Caribbean leaders have been summoned to a meeting with Donald Trump in March 2019 to define a common policy on the situation in Venezuela and China's "predatory economic practices".

-His government's mismanagement of the economy is pointed to by a report from the Central Bank of the Eastern Caribbean, which cites an explosion in debt.
-Saint Lucia has become the most indebted country in the Organization of Eastern Caribbean States.
+He held the additional portfolios of Minister of Finance, Economic Growth, Job Creation, External Affairs and the Public Service.

 On 26 July 2021, Chastanet and his political party United Workers Party were not successful in the 2021 Saint Lucian general election after they were defeated by the Saint Lucia Labour Party by a landslide.